umut-sahin/bevy-persistent-windows/README.md

 When you're developing a game, thus frequently restarting it, you may (understandably) desire that the windows just stay where they were in the last run.
 Implementing this manually in every project you create is error-prone and time-consuming (trust me, I know).
 This plugin aims to make it as seamless as possible!

+## Warning

+This plugin doesn't work in Wayland with `wayland` feature.
+The problem is that Wayland doesn’t expose the windows position to client applications, so `winit` doesn't emit any `WindowMoved` events.
+Feel free to disable `wayland` feature it if it's required.

 ## Installation

 We'll be using [bevy-persistent](https://github.com/umut-sahin/bevy-persistent/) to store window states persistently, so let's add it first: